Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 "Othering" language, prejudices toward Native people, and general attitudes have to change to help solve the MMIW crisis, advocates say.

-For an in-depth look at this topic, watch "Murdered And Missing In Montana," airing Friday, November 12 at 8/7c on Oxygen.
+For an in-depth look at this topic, watch "Murdered And Missing In Montana," available to watch on Oxygen.